DICE Therapeutics Inc. (DICE) produces promising results

-As of Friday, DICE Therapeutics Inc.’s (NASDAQ:DICE) stock closed at $34.52, up from $33.78 the previous day.
-While DICE Therapeutics Inc. has overperformed by 2.19%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, DICE rose by 7.64%, with highs and lows ranging from $45.99 to $12.64, whereas the simple moving average jumped by 82.41% in the last 200 days.
+While DICE Therapeutics Inc. has underperformed by -7.29%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, DICE fell by -5.22%, with highs and lows ranging from $45.99 to $12.64, whereas the simple moving average jumped by 59.43% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now